joseishere/jose_test2/PLC Test 2 - Jose Diaz.md

 7. (10 points) Given the natural constraints of an RDA explain how you would go about the creation of a Statement function in your RDA that would allow statement to either be a while statement, an if statement or an assignment statement.

+	- You know what function to call in an RDA because of the rules that define that RDA.
 	- So to check to see if a statement is either a while, if, or an assignment you would have to check for each case.
 	- So first if it is a while we could check for a 'while' keyword, if we find it then we know it is a while and we must have some sort of '(' + <bool> + ')'
 	- Then if we do not find a 'while' keyword we would check to see if we have an 'if' keyword.
 If we do, then again we would check to have '(' + <bool> + ')'